oraichain/orai/x/provider/spec/01_state.md

 }
 ```

-If you notice, the actual source code is only stored off-chain, because its size can be large.
+If you notice, the actual source code is smart contract code stored on blockchain, and should keep its size as small as possible.
 We should only keep the stored data small only to minimize the gas fee and execution time for the nodes.